-Learn why local passes make train travel in Japan cheaper and easier, and why they’re the perfect companion to the JR Pass.
+Learn why the Hakone Free Pass and many other local passes make train travel in Japan cheaper and easier, and why they are the perfect companion to the JR Pass.

 Just as a regional pass covers a region of Japan, local passes are designed for travel on public transport in just one city, area, or part of a region in Japan.
 As such, local passes are very handy for foreign visitors to Japan, as they provide affordable travel on routes often not covered with your Japan Rail Pass.
 This makes them a great supplement to the JR Pass, helping you save money on even more of your train and public transport journeys.